stjudecloud/workflows/best-practices.md

 # WDL Best Practices

 All rules below should be followed by contributors to this repo.
-Contributors should also follow the rules outlined in `style-guide.md` Pull Requests which do not conform to these specifications will be asked to change.
+Contributors should also follow the rules outlined in `style-guide.md`.
+Pull Requests which do not conform to these specifications will be asked to change.

 ## Rules

 - All WDL should be written in v1.0
-- All inputs must have a corresponding `parameter_meta` entry
-  - These texts should be copy and pasted from other tasks with the same input when possible
-    - see `template/common-parameter-meta.txt` for common description strings.
+- See `template/common-parameter-meta.txt` for common description strings.
   - If applicable, use the same parameter name, help string, and parameter ordering as the underlying tool called by the task
 - Tasks with string parameters for which a limited number of choices are valid, must be documented following the template in `string_choices_task` (see `template/task-templates.wdl`)
   - they should also fail quickly with an informative error message if an invalid input is provided